 The communist social system was full of long-suppressed and accumulated conflicts, which had to be addressed to find a new equilibrium.
 An immediate explosion of these conflicts and any attempt to eliminate the past elite would have unleashed chaos in society for a long time to come.
-Other transitions in the preceding century, filled with victims and lasting for generations, provided some valuable historical lessons.
+Other transitions in the preceding century, which had produced scores of victims and lasted for generations, provided some valuable historical lessons.
 A peaceful transition has to be gradual, and that made co-action with the outgoing power essential.
-The whole process of the subsequent social, economic and political transformation could not be achieved by means of revolutionary commands but through step-by-step negotiations at the micro-level.
-This can be likened to a process of market 'tâtonnement', as described by L. Walras, and to the process of bargaining for to settle property rights, as explained by Coase [1960].
+The whole process of the subsequent social, economic, and political transformation could not be achieved by means of revolutionary commands but through step-by-step negotiations at the micro-level.
+This can be likened to the process of market tâtonnement, as described by L. Walras, and to the process of bargaining for to settle property rights, as explained by Coase [1960].
 It is the quest for reciprocal re-adjustments among millions of domestic agents looking to reallocate their diverse interests and capacities.
-It would therefore be a mistake if some domestic central authority or intervening external force were to mastermind and dictate the course of these complicated processes.2
+It would therefore be a mistake if some domestic central authority or intervening external force were to mastermind and dictate the course of these complicated processes.3

 Settling local inter-human relationships that had been fettered for decades had to be left to local negotiations in an environment of centrally secured non-violence.
-Surprisingly, these originally highly improbable gradual readjustments occurred independently in all post-communist countries.
-It happened despite the myriad of local trials and errors, missed chances and moral compromises that affected nearly everyone and disappointed the expectations of instant 'justice'.
+Surprisingly, these initially highly improbable gradual readjustments occurred independently in all post-communist countries.
+They happened despite the myriad forms of local trial and error, the missed chances, and the moral compromises that affected nearly everyone and disappointed the expectations of instant 'justice'.
 It was clearly a strategy of second best that can be criticised for its seeming blindness.
 Nevertheless, this amazing process of social tâtonnement, a social parallel to market clearing, in which the resolution of human conflicts could be fine-tuned gradually and in peace, became, in the end, a strategy more efficient than any exogenous social engineering.
 As Kornai [2005] point out, the transition was, after all, still extremely fast and unprecedented in human history.